pepkit/pipestat/docs/pipestat_specification.md

     - `thumbnail`: path to the reported thumbnail, usually PNG or JPEG
     - `title`: human readable description of the image

-# Pipestat schema
+# Pipestat output schema

-Each pipestat-compatible pipeline must define a *pipestat schema*.
+Each pipestat-compatible pipeline must define a *pipestat output schema*.
 The pipestat schema is where the pipeline author describes the results produced by the pipeline.
 The pipestat schema specifies:

 1. The result identifiers; that is, the immutable names of all the results reported by this pipeline.
 2. The data types associated with each result.
 3. Human-readable description of what each result represents.

-As a pipeline developer, your schema names, defines, and describes all of the important results to be recorded from your pipeline.
+As a pipeline developer, your schema defines and describes all the important results to be recorded from your pipeline.

 Pipestat uses the schema as a base for creating a collection of self-contained result-specific [jsonschema schemas](https://json-schema.org/) that are used to **validate** the reported results prior to storing them.

-## Pipestat schema format
+## Pipestat output schema format

-The pipestat schema is a YAML-formatted file.
+The pipestat output schema is a YAML-formatted file.
 The top level keys are the unique result identifiers.
-The associated values are jsonschema schemas.
+The associated values are jsonschema types.
 The `type` attribute is required.
 This is an example of a minimal component, specifying only an identifier, and its type:

 ```yaml
 result_identifier: